Trevortds/steam_population_checker/README.md

 `$ pip install notify2 dbus-python`

-Make sure your pip is the same as the one you're running the program with, you may need to use `pip3`.
+Make sure your pip is in the same environment as the one you're running the program with, you may need to use `pip3`.

 You will need: